· · · · ·

 Puff Pastry Tips

-• Puff pastry comes frozen, usually there’s 2 sheets per box.
+• Puff pastry typically comes frozen, with 2 sheets per box.
 You’ll want to thaw it first but keep it cold.
 Thawing over night in the refrigerator is the best way.
 But if you’re short on time leave it on the counter top for 15 minutes.
 You want it to be pliable but not too soft.

 • Only unfold it when it’s thawed.
 I’ve made this mistake so many times (Insert face palm).
 If you try to unroll it while it’s still frozen it will break into pieces.
 So if it’s not unfolding fairly easily, it’s not ready.
 If it starts to crack when you are unfolding, just wait a few minutes and try again.